laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-cde.md

 {{Section 4.2.2 of -cbor}} picks up on the interaction of extensibility (CBOR tags) and deterministic encoding.
-CBOR itself uses some tags to increase the range of its basic generic data types, e.g., tag 2/3 extend the range of basic major types 0/1 in a seamless way.
+CBOR itself uses some tags to increase the range of its basic generic data types, e.g., tags 2/3 extend the range of basic major types 0/1 in a seamless way.
 {{Section 4.2.2 of -cbor}} recommends handling this transition the same way as with the transition between different integer representation